O captain. My captain. Our fearful trip is done;

-Lincoln was not an early Abolitionist.
-His training had been that of a regular party man, and as a member of a great political organization, but he was a lover of freedom and justice.
+Lincoln was not an early abolitionist.
+His training had been that of a regular party man and a member of a great political organization, but he was a lover of freedom and justice.
 Slavery, in its essence, was hateful to him, and when the conflict between slavery and freedom was fairly joined, his path was clear before him.

-He took up the antislavery cause in his own state and made himself it’s champion against Douglas, the great leader of the Northern Democrats.
-He stumped Illinois in opposition to Douglas, as a candidate for the Senate, debating the question which divided the country in every part of the state.
+He took up the anti-slavery cause in his state and made himself its champion against Douglas, the great leader of the Northern Democrats.
+He stumped Illinois in opposition to Douglas as a candidate for the Senate, debating the question that divided the country in every part of the state.
 He was beaten at the election, but his own reputation was made by the power and brilliance of his speeches.
-Fighting the anti-slavery battle within constitutional lines, concentrating his whole force against the single point of the extension of slavery to the territories, he had made it clear that a new leader had arisen in the cause of freedom.
-From Illinois, his reputation spread to the East, and soon after his great debate, he delivered a speech in New York which attracted wide attention.
-At the Republican convention of 1856, his name was one of those proposed for vice-president.
+Fighting the anti-slavery battle within constitutional lines, concentrating his whole force against the single point of the extension of slavery to the territories, he had made it clear that a new leader had arisen for the cause of freedom.
+From Illinois, his reputation spread to the East, and soon after his great debate, he delivered a speech in New York that attracted wide attention.
+At the Republican convention of 1856, his name was one of those proposed for vice president.

 When 1860 came, he was a candidate for first place on the national ticket.
-The leading candidate was William H. Seward, of New York, the most conspicuous man of the country on the Republican side, but the convention, after a sharp struggle, selected Lincoln, and then the great political battle came at the polls.
-The Republicans were victorious, and, as soon as the result of the voting was known, the South set to work to dissolve the Union.
+The leading candidate was William H. Seward of New York, the most conspicuous man in the country on the Republican side.
+Still, after a sharp struggle, the convention selected Lincoln, and then the great political battle came at the polls.
+The Republicans were victorious, and as soon as the result of the voting was known, the South set to work to dissolve the Union.
 In February, Lincoln made his way to Washington, coming secretly from Harrisburg to escape a threatened attempt at assassination, and on March 4, 1861, he assumed the presidency.